Nada the Lily: Historical basis

 Parts of the story are closely based on actual historical events and on folktales recorded by Bishop Henry Callaway and others.
 'Mopo' is based in part on a man called Mbopa who was involved in the assassination of Shaka; however Umslopogaas, Galazi and Nada are wholly invented characters.

 The real-life Zulu kings Shaka and Dingane are major characters and the book is set around the time of real events such as the assassination of Shaka, the Weenen Massacre (the subject of Haggard's later novel Marie), the Battle of Italeni, the Battle of Blood River and the coming to power of Mpande kaSenzangakhona (Panda), the third king of the Zulus.

 Cultural influence

 Nada is an Arabic word for the dewdrops in the morning and, as such, a poetic metaphor for the concept of generosity, another possible translation of the same word.

 It is also probable that the name is a reference to the Portuguese word meaning "nothing" because Haggard was introduced to that idiom while living in South Africa.

 Reception

 E. F. Bleiler praised Nada the Lily.
 Bleiler said the novel was "generally considered to be Haggard's finest work, a sustained, tragic story.
 While Nada is a sop to the romantic market, the remainder of the book is powerful, imaginative, and filled with cultural detail".
 John Scarborough included Nada on a list of what he regarded as Haggard's best novels, along with King Solomon's Mines, She: A History of Adventure, Cleopatra, Red Eve, and Eric Brighteyes.

+Literary Influence

+The Lesotho writer Thomas Mofolo was influenced by Nada the Lily when writing his own novel of Zulu life, Chaka (1925).